dodona-edu/dolos/docs/guide/server.md

-# Using Dolos Server
+# Using Dolos Online

-We provide a free online service to run Dolos directly in our browser.
+We provide a free online service to run Dolos directly from your browser.
 You can use this service at [dolos.ugent.be/server](https://dolos.ugent.be/server).

 If you want to follow along, you can download a [ZIP with sample files](/simple-dataset.zip) which you can analyze on our server.